What Is Oral Cancer?2018-12-11

 - Mouth sores

-Dry mouth is not only uncomfortable.
-Xerostomia can contribute to a multitude of health issues, especially oral health problems.
+Dry mouth is not only uncomfortable, but can contribute to a multitude of health issues, especially oral health problems.
 Since saliva, in addition to keeping the mouth wet, works to wash away bacteria and neutralize acids, you can be at a higher risk for cavities if you suffer from sustained dry mouth.
 The dry environment inhibits bacterial growth, which also leads to an increase in plaque build-up, which is a disaster for your oral health as it is the perfect environment for tooth decay.
 This plaque build-up tends to begin at the periodontal line (gum line) and if left untreated, can bring on serious dental health problems, such as gingivitis.

 Due to your mouth being so dry, the risk of encountering mouth sores and infections grows exponentially.
 A common fungal infection encountered by many patients who suffer from dry mouth is called candidiasis, also referred to as oral thrush.
 This infection can cause pain in the mouth, and make swallowing increasingly difficult.
 Those who wear full or partial dentures are at a higher risk of developing oral thrush.